Chiefs beat Panthers at somber Arrowhead Stadium

 Breathing room came late in the third quarter when the Chiefs used 17 plays to go 87 yards on a drive that lasted another 10 minutes.
 Quinn finished it with a 3-yard touchdown pass to Baldwin.

-Carolina mounted a comeback on the opening drive of the fourth quarter, with Newton hitting Murphy on a quick slant route from the 8 to get the Panthers within a field goal.
-But the Chiefs added their own field goal, and then burned enough of the clock to ensure the victory.
+Carolina mounted a comeback with the opening drive of the fourth quarter, with Newton hitting Murphy on a quick slant route from the 8 to get the Panther within a field goal.

 Copyright 2012 by The Associated Press